digital-craftsman-de/date-time-precision/README.md

 This Symfony bundle includes Symfony normalizers for automatic normalization and denormalization and Doctrine types to store the objects directly in the database.

 As it's a central part of an application, it's tested thoroughly (including mutation testing).
+Currently, more than 80% of the lines of code in this repository are tests.

 [![Latest Stable Version](http://poser.pugx.org/digital-craftsman/date-time-precision/v)](https://packagist.org/packages/digital-craftsman/date-time-precision)
 [![PHP Version Require](http://poser.pugx.org/digital-craftsman/date-time-precision/require/php)](https://packagist.org/packages/digital-craftsman/date-time-precision)